 MR REEDIE said that after a number of quite complicated issues that morning, this was the simple part, as it was only about money.
 The finance update was relatively brief, because the Executive Committee had already seen the discussions and papers presented by the Finance and Administration Committee in September justifying the draft budget and the additional papers showing the forecast over the period.
 In order to finally present figures to the members, he would have to ask the Education Committee to report first on the two items that had been referred to it.
-The members would remember that, the previous time, the Finance and Administration Committee had decided that, while it had its own view, it did not think it was entirely its responsibility to decide how WADA should spend its money, and had therefore asked the Education Committee to look into the two particular cases brought to the Finance and Administration Committee, and it had done so, but he thought that it should report first and then, based on that, he would take on the resulting figures.
+The members would remember that, the previous time, the Finance and Administration Committee had decided that, while it had its own view, it did not think it was entirely its responsibility to decide how WADA should spend its money, and had therefore asked the Education Committee, and it had done so, but he thought that it should report first and then, based on that, he would take on the resulting figures.